loading…

 No hooks.
 No agent modifications.
 No cloud dependency.
 Mnemo keeps your memory on disk — if either process restarts, the data is already there.

-MNEMO-CONTEXT.md to the agent's workspace every 5 seconds.Proven on two live OpenClaw agents:
+MNEMO-CONTEXT.md to the agent's workspace every 5 seconds.Mnemo Cortex has been running continuously on live production agents since early 2026:

 Mnemo Cortex runs on Linux, macOS, and Windows.
 The core (Python + SQLite) is cross-platform.
-Platform-specific differences:
+Platform differences are mostly about how you keep the server running across reboots:

 | Linux | macOS | Windows | |